Tokyo in October : Best Things to Do 2021

 What to do in Tokyo in October

 Going to Tokyo in October??
 Don’t miss special events and seasonal attractions only available in this time of year!
 In October 2021, there are numbers of anticipating events coming up including Halloween, food festivals, special exhibitions and collaboration cafes.
 In this article, we are sharing the list of the best things to do and special events you shouldn’t miss in Tokyo in October, so let’s check them out 🙂

-Halloween has become one of the biggest events in Japan in the past decade, and numbers of Halloween related events and parties are held at many locations during the season which guests can participate with unique costumes.
+Halloween has become one of the biggest events in Japan over the past decade.
+Numbers of Halloween related events and parties are held at many locations during the season which guests can participate with unique costumes such as Tokyo Disney Resort, Shibuya Halloween and Sanrio Puroland.
 Also many shops, restaurants, cafes and amusement parks features special Halloween decorations and themed items only available this time of year.

 Best Places to Spend Halloween in Tokyo: